borama/borama/README.md

 ### Hi there 👋

 This is **Matouš Borák**.
 I’m a Ruby on Rails developer, currently CTO at [NejŘemeslníci.cz](https://www.nejremeslnici.cz) (a company building a portal for connecting local craftspeople with their customers, now part of [Saint-Gobain](https://www.saint-gobain.com/en)).
-I mostly work on the product, think of code quality, try to enhance our dev processes, review the code of our small dev team (~ 5 people) and take care of the infrastructure.
+I mostly work on the product, think of code quality, try to enhance our dev processes in our small dev team (~ 5 people), present what we do to the rest of the company, review the code and take care of the infrastructure.

 Also I like to write about tech-related stuff, here are a few of my recent articles: